on humanism and environmental crisis

 Danka laughs “ I will, sis”, she twirls with her, then runs away singing and skipping: “I will, Oo-oh, I will, Oo-oh , how I reeeeally will!”

 Old women and Eve send them off.
 About two dozen of young people, boys and girls run away from the village.
-They run towards the Northern Forest and The Mountain.
+They run towards the Western Forest and The Mountain.
 They carry food and drink and wood for fire and they run.
 They run for hours and hours, then they sleep for a few hours and they run again.
 Exhausted, and excited thy see The Mountain.
 And they find the small mountain lake and the cave on the shore.
 Danka leads her people into the sacred chamber.
 There are other young people from other villages.

 They are exhausted after a long run but they start a fire and then the drums call them to dance.
 Their dance is powerful, it sounds like a jungle, like a waterfall and thunder.
 It sounds like a buffalo stampede or the lion’s kill.